Invariants of the type system

 FIXME: This file talks about invariants of the type system as a whole, not only the solver

-• ✅: this invariant mostly holds, with some weird exceptions, you can rely on it outside of these cases
+- ✅: this invariant mostly holds, with some weird exceptions or current bugs

-• ❌: this invariant does not hold, either due to bugs or by design, you must not rely on it for soundness or have to be incredibly careful when doing so
+- ❌: this invariant does not hold, and is unlikely to do so in the future; do not rely on it for soundness or have to be incredibly careful when doing so

 If a type containing aliases is well-formed, it should also be well-formed after normalizing said aliases.
 We rely on this as otherwise we would have to re-check for well-formedness for these types.